 - Put on a disposable cap and wrap a damp, hot towel around your head for 15 minutes.
 You can also wear a steam cap for 30 minutes.

-- Afterwards, shampoo your hair with a moisturising shampoo like Giovanni Smooth As Silk Deeper Moisture Shampoo and deep deep condition your hair.
+- Afterward, shampoo your hair with a moisturizing shampoo like Giovanni Smooth As Silk Deeper Moisture Shampoo and deep deep condition your hair.

 Avocado Oil Hair Mask